-The riparian cover metric includes measures of width and depth of the riparian area as well as canopy and ground cover.
-These measures are useful for understanding the riparian area condition of a waterbody.
-Riparian areas in GOOD condition are indicators of streams that have adequate runoff filtering and shading, stable banks, and habitat for aquatic organisms.
-Nearly 60% of Utah river and stream miles have GOOD riparian cover.
+The riparian cover metric includes measures of width and depth of the riparian area, and canopy and ground cover.
+These measures are useful for understanding the condition of riparian area of the water body.
+Riparian areas in good condition are indicators of streams that have adequate runoff filtering and shading, stable banks, and habitat for aquatic organisms.
+Nearly 60% of Utah river and stream miles have good riparian cover.

-In-Stream Habitat
+In-stream Habitat

 In-stream habitat measures the habitats that are suited for fish and other aquatic communities.
-These include measures of in-stream cover, substrate-type, and aquatic habitat types such as pools, glides, and riffles.
-Across Utah rivers and streams, this metric has the highest extent in POOR condition-over 40%.
+These include measures of in-stream cover, substrate-type, and various measures of aquatic habitat types, such as pools, glides, and riffles.
+Across Utah rivers and streams, this metric has the highest extent in poor condition, over 40%.

-Figure 3-5.
-Percentage of Utah's river and stream miles in GOOD, FAIR, and POOR condition for physical stressor metrics.
+Figure 5.
+Percentage of Utah's river and stream miles in "good", "fair", and "poor" condition for physical stressor metrics.

-Figure 3-5 illustrates the extent of conditions on the physical factors associated with streams and rivers in Utah.
+Figure 5 illustrates the extent of conditions on the physical factors associated with streams and rivers in Utah.
 All four metrics are fairly distributed across condition categories.
-However, riparian cover appears more often in GOOD condition compared to other metrics.
-This distribution is not too surprising given the diversity of water uses and demands in the state.
-More important is how much of an influence each of these metrics exerts on creating POOR biological metrics.
-The answer to this question is evaluated in the Ranking Stressors section below.
+However, riparian cover appears more often in a 'good' condition compared to other metrics.
+This distribution is not too surprising given the diversity of water uses and demands in the State.
+More important is how much of an influence each of these metrics exert on creating 'poor' biological metrics.
+The answer to this question will be evaluated in the stressor ranking section below.